sigalor/whatsapp-web-multi-device-reveng/wa_md_pocs/poc01_generate_qr.md

 ## 1. Connecting to the websocket

-- simply open a WebSocket connection to `wss://web.whatsapp.com/ws`
+- Simply open a WebSocket connection to `wss://web.whatsapp.com/ws`.
-- the HTTP header `Origin: https://web.whatsapp.com` must be set, otherwise the connection will be rejected
+- The HTTP header `Origin: https://web.whatsapp.com` must be set, otherwise the connection will be rejected.

 ## 2. Asking for the QR code